kir-kalinin/Complexity-continuum-within-Ising-formulation-of-NP-problems/README.md

 The minimisation of the Ising Hamiltonian for sparse and dense interaction matrices with exact and physics-inspired algorithms.

-The implemented Ising models include:
+The implemented interaction models include:
 - the Sherrington-Kirkpatrick,
 - the 3-regular maximum cut,
 - the Mobius ladder graphs,